iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Linear Regression.md

 ![Strength of Slope](Image/Strength.png)

+### Difference between `Covariance` and `Correlation`

+- `Covariance` reveals how two variables change together.
+- `Correlation` determines how closely two variables are related to each other.
+- Both `covariance` and `correlation` measure the `relationship` and the dependency between two variables.
+- `Covariance` indicates the `direction` of the linear relationship between variables.
+- `Correlation` measures both the `strength` and `direction` of the linear relationship between two variables.
+- `Correlation` values are standardized.
+- `Covariance` values are not standardized.

 ### Variance Inflation Factor (VIF)

-- A measure of how much the variance of regression coefficient is inflated due to collinearity between the independent variables.
+- A measure of how much the variance of the regression coefficient is inflated due to collinearity between the independent variables.
 - `VIF = 1` indicates that there is no collinearity between the independent variables.
 - `VIF > 10` indicates that there is high collinearity between the independent variables.
 - We should consider removing the independent variable to reduce the VIF.